 Also known as Medigap, these plans cover some out-of-pocket costs, including copayments, deductibles, coinsurance, and excess charges.

 Private insurance companies administer Medigap plans on behalf of Medicare, and they must follow Medicare’s rules.

-More than 100 arthritis types exist, but the most common form is osteoarthritis.
+More than 100 arthritis types exist, but the

 Arthritis can cause pain, discomfort, and affect mobility.
 This can affect a person’s overall quality of life and health.

 The following brief explanations cover the major arthritis types that may affect those aged 65 and older.

 - Osteoarthritis: Protective cartilage in a person’s joints wears down, causing symptoms that include pain, stiffness, affected range of motion, and swelling.

 - Fibromyalgia: Fibromyalgia is a condition that causes pain sensitivity and problems with processing pain.
 Symptoms include fatigue, widespread pain, depression, anxiety, and problems sleeping.

 - Gout: Gout is an arthritis form that causes flare-ups that lead to joint pain.
 Typically, a person experiences discomfort in one joint, especially the big toe.